weaveVM/bundler/README.md

 WeaveVM Bundler is a data protocol specification and library that introduces the first bundled EVM transactions format.
 This protocol draws inspiration from Arweave's [ANS-102](https://github.com/ArweaveTeam/arweave-standards/blob/master/ans/ANS-102.md) specification.

+***Bundler as data protocol and library is still in PoC (Proof of Concept) phase - not recommended for production usage, testing purposes only.***

 ### Advantages of WeaveVM bundled transactions

 * Reduces transaction overhead fees from multiple fees (`n`) per `n` transaction to a single fee per bundle of envelopes (`n` transactions)